 With all of the tasks of major importance completed, all that’s left is to carry out any final odds and ends.
 You should call to cancel your loved one’s driver’s license, bank accounts, and credit cards closed if you haven’t already.
 Additionally, you should close their email accounts, as this will prevent the possibility of identity theft.
 Some might also want to close down their social media accounts, but you can also choose to leave it up and have it “memorialized,” where it can serve as a way for friends and family to remember them.
 Whether you choose to delete or memorialize, you’ll need to contact the company with copies of your ID as well as the death certificate.

-It’s always tough to lose someone you love, but hopefully, this guide will at least make the process of tending to their final needs a little easier.
+It’s always tough to lose someone you love, but hopefully, this step-by-step guide will at least make the process of tending to their final needs a little easier.